blastbeatsandcode/piiper/README.md

 sudo mv /path/to/script.sh /usr/local/bin/piip
 ```

 You can now universally use the ```piip``` command to return the proper IP address of the Pi you need for SSH.
+This can be very beneficial when testing.
 ___

 ## :arrow_forward: Goals